How Nurses Decipher Investments

 Step 1: Look In The Title

 To learn the type of investments you have, start by looking at the investment name.
-Many investments say if they are stocks or bonds right in the title.
+Many investments say right in the title if they are stocks or bonds.

-There’s more than 1 way to say the same thing in the financial industry.
+There’s more than 1 way to say the same thing in the financial industry–no doubt you've already noticed the ubiquitous use of financial jargon?
 To help you decipher your investments, I created this key for you.

 Investment Deciphering Key